 – DALLAS CAMPBELL, broadcaster and author of Ad Astra: An illustrated guide to leaving the planet

-“I was fascinated by this book, and by what I learned about what we wear on bikes, and how women have (and still are) working to make it all fit better.
+“I was fascinated by this book, and by what I learned about what we wear on bikes, and how women have been (and still are) working to make it all fit better.
 So much has changed since the days of bloomers, and yet so much hasn’t.
 Kat Jungnickel’s book is a valuable new resource for anyone interested in women riding bikes, and how they do it.”

 – EMILY CHAPPELL, fastest woman in the Transcontinental Race (2016), founding member of The Adventure Syndicate and author of What Goes Around: A London Cycle Courier’s Story